FayssalLantema/abn-amro-recipe-service/readme.md

 - The ID of the person is set in the Authorization header.
 In order to be production ready this ID has to be set through a JWT Bearer token.
 To do this, Spring Security should be integrated in the service, including a login endpoint.
+- The password should not be stored as plain text.
 - The quality of the code has to be checked, most likely by using a tool like Sonarqube.
 - Instead of the use of an InMemory database, a traditional database should be used.
 - The application should be reviewed by others.
+- The search query should get optimized.
+This could be achieved by using the JPA Criteria API.
 - Not all flows might be tested.
 Based on the result of Sonarqube, more tests could be added.